 Green tea enhances your skin complexion and makes your skin healthy.
 It helps flush out poisons from the skin, heals flaws and scars, and diminishes inflammation.
 It even improves the skin's elasticity.

-A recent report by the Medical College of Georgia showed that green tea helps skin rejuvenation.
+A recent Medical College of Georgia report showed that green tea helps skin rejuvenation.
 It can be utilized to treat skin diseases and wounds.

 2. Tighten Open Pores